Home > Short-term health insurance > Short-term health insurance in Pennsylvania

 When should I consider buying short-term health insurance in Pennsylvania?

-- If you are newly employed and have a waiting period until you can be covered by your new employer’s health insurance plan; short-term insurance is typically a more affordable (but less comprehensive) stopgap than COBRA or an ACA-compliant plan, and it doesn’t have limited enrollment periods.
+- If you are newly employed and have a waiting period until you can be covered by your new employer’s health insurance plan; short-term insurance is typically a much more affordable (but less comprehensive) stopgap than COBRA or an ACA-compliant plan.

 - If you will soon be eligible for Medicare and just need a few months of coverage to bridge the gap (note that you may then be subject to a pre-existing condition waiting period if you enroll in a Medigap plan, as your prior short-term plan might not be considered creditable coverage by the Medigap insurer).

-- If you’re not eligible for Medicaid or a premium subsidy in the exchange, and aren’t able to afford the full price of an ACA-compliant plan.
+- If you’re not eligible for Medicaid or a premium subsidy in the exchange, an ACA-compliant plan might be unaffordable.

 An insurance agent or broker can provide information on the availability of various coverage options and help you evaluate the affordability of those options.
 Some things to keep in mind are the allowable plan durations, whether the insurer offers guaranteed renewability, and the specific benefits the plan covers.

-Pay attention to things such as whether the plan covers outpatient prescription drugs (most short-term health insurance plans do not, but some do), whether it imposes dollar limitations on any specific type of service (such as inpatient care, surgery, etc.), and the overall policy benefit maximum.
+Pay attention to things such as whether the plan covers outpatient prescription drugs (most short-term health insurance plans do not, but some do), and whether it imposes specific dollar limitations on any specific type of service (such as inpatient care, surgery, etc.) and the overall policy benefit maximum.

 How has Pennsylvania historically regulated short-term health insurance?